opendata-swiss/ogd-handbook-site/content/library/references.md

 ## Citations

+- The [Open Definition](http://opendefinition.org/) is regularly cited in open data research, and is one of the key components for OGD.
 - The [Global Open Data Index](http://census.okfn.org) is a crowdsourced effort to evaluate open data availability across countries and major cities.
 - The [Open Data Barometer](http://www.opendataresearch.org/barometer) run by the World Wide Web Foundation is an annual expert analysis of the openness of data around the world and its critical impact on government, economy and society.
 - Tim Berner-Lee's [5 stars of linked open data](http://5stardata.info/) (unofficial site) is a loose technical definition that has nevertheless seen widespread adoption.